-Through the formation of the Kern Fan Joint Powers Authority (JPA), IRWD and Rosedale will partner to implement the Kern Fan Project.
+Through the formation of a Joint Powers Authority (JPA), IRWD and Rosedale will partner to implement the Kern Fan Project.
+An agreement between Rosedale and IRWD creating the Groundwater Banking Authority (a Joint Powers Authority) to develop and implement the Project was approved by both the Boards of Directors of Rosedale and IRWD and was executed on April 8, 2020.
 IRWD and Rosedale share a ten-year history of implementing successful water banking projects in Kern County.
 The Project concept, sizing, location, features and operations are based on the experience and knowledge gained from IRWD's and Rosedale's existing water banking projects.